robmarkcole/robins-hassio-config/README.md

       - '*capture.jpg'
 ```

-The `folder_watcher` fires an event with the event data including the image path to the added file.
-I use an automation to display the new image on the `local_file` camera using the `camera.update_file_path` service:
+The `folder_watcher` fires an event with data including the image path to the added file.
+I use an automation to display the new image on the `dummy` camera using the `camera.update_file_path` service:

 ```yaml
 - action: